harvard-vpal/bridge-adaptivity/README.md

 * LMS (Learning Management System), for example edX, Open edX, Canvas or other LTI consumers
 * Content Source - contains the content (problems, html content) to serve dynamically.
+Examples of a content source system might be Open edX or other LTI providers.
-Examples of a content source system are Open edX or other LTI providers.
+* Adaptive Engine - Provides activity recommendations based on student activity.
-* Adaptive Engine - The adaptive engine
+An example of an adaptive engine application is the (ALOSI adaptive engine)[https://github.com/harvard-vpal/adaptive-engine].
 ![System architecture](img/architecture.png)

 ### More information